Spironolactone: Epstein–Barr virus

 Spironolactone has been found to block Epstein–Barr virus (EBV) production and that of other human herpesviruses by inhibiting the function of an EBV protein SM, which is essential for infectious virus production.
 This effect of spironolactone was determined to be independent of its antimineralocorticoid actions.
-Thus, spironolactone or compounds based on it have the potential to yield novel antiviral medications with a distinct mechanism of action and limited toxicity.

 Other conditions

 Spironolactone has been studied in the treatment of rosacea in both males and females.

 Spironolactone has been studied in fibromyalgia in women.
 It has also been studied in bulimia nervosa in women, but was not found to be effective.